 Climate change and Sustainability

 Climate change poses a growing threat to tangible cultural heritage, impacting historic monuments, archaeological sites, and artifacts of immense historical, artistic, and social value.
 Rising sea levels, increased flooding, and coastal erosion threaten to submerge and erode ancient coastal structures.
-Meanwhile, extreme weather events like hurricanes and heavy rains damage heritage buildings, while fluctuating temperatures accelerate the deterioration of materials such as stone, wood, and paint.
-These challenges not only jeopardize the physical existence of such heritage but also affect its sustainability, as many of these sites depend on tourism and local cultural engagement for their maintenance and economic viability.
+Meanwhile, extreme weather events such as heatwaves, hurricanes, and heavy rains damage heritage buildings, while fluctuating temperatures accelerate the deterioration of materials like stone, wood, mortar, and paint.
+These challenges not only jeopardize the physical existence of cultural heritage but also affect its long-term sustainability, especially as many sites rely on tourism and community engagement for their preservation and economic viability.